Wimbledon stripped of men's ranking points

 The Lawn Tennis Association then joined Wimbledon in barring players from domestic tournaments - but the stance has been criticised by a number of players.

-Russian world number two Daniil Medvedev, also speaking at Roland Garros, said there were "a lot of mistakes" behind the decision.
+Russian world number two Medvedev, also speaking at Roland Garros, said there were "a lot of mistakes" behind the decision.

 The US Open champion added he would accept the decision and had not considered taking legal action to reverse it.